 Creighton’s nine schools and colleges deliver a powerful education with programs in the arts and sciences, law, business and health sciences.
 Opportunities for hands-on research, service-learning, study abroad and other immersive learning experiences abound.

 Formation of the student as a “whole person” and well-rounded individual is key in every program.
 The Magis Core Curriculum for undergraduate students is designed to introduce students to a range of ideas and disciplines, all within a framework focused on ethical reasoning and critical thinking.

-For 16 years in a row, U.S. News and World Report has named Creighton University the No. 1 regional university in the Midwest.
+Creighton University ranks in the top third of U.S. News & World Report magazine’s college rankings for National Universities.
 Publications such as The Princeton Review and Kiplinger’s Personal Finance have also recognized Creighton as a leader in service, sustainability and value.

 Most importantly, community partners and business leaders know Creighton graduates are not only highly competent but also empathetic, passionate and principled global citizens.